AlbeDG/Video2Audio/README.md

 <!DOCTYPE html>
 <html lang="en">
+<p><strong>VideoToAudioConverter is a powerful and user-friendly application designed to transform your video files into high-quality audio formats.
+Leveraging the capabilities of the Arthenica Mobile FFmpeg library, our app supports a wide range of video formats, including: MP4, MKV, AVI, MOV, FLV, WEBM, MPEG, MPG, OGV, WMV, ASF, 3GP.
+With VideoToAudioConverter, you can easily convert your videos into popular audio formats, such as: MP3, WAV, AAC, OPUS, M4A, WMA, AIFF, AMR.
+Whether you want to extract music from your favorite videos or save space on your device, VideoToAudioConverter provides a quick and reliable solution for all your audio conversion needs.</strong></p>

 <p><strong>This app utilizes open-source software.
 Without these libraries, the development of this application would not have been possible.
 We extend our heartfelt thanks to the contributors of these projects and the entire open-source community on GitHub for their invaluable contributions!</strong></p>

 <h2>1.
 Arthenica Mobile FFmpeg</h2>